You can Help Senzie finish her education, and have the chance of a better future.

 As a female student living in a rural community in the Eastern Highlands of Papua New Guinea, life is uncertain.
 Despite Senzie’s ambition, she faces a massive challenge to complete her education.
-Every month, Senzie struggles to manage her period without basic resources like pads or tampons and hampered by cultural taboos around the subject.
+Every month, Senzie struggles to manage her period without basic resources like pads or tampons and is hampered by cultural taboos around the subject.
 Place yourself in her shoes.
 If you missed a week of school every single month, would you have been able to complete your education?

 “Sometimes when we girls have periods, we stay at home.
 Because there’s no safe place for us to dispose our rubbish or change.” – Senzie.

 A young girl should not be restricted or held back by her period.